 Sometimes, A PVC pipe is so damaged that a simple repair is not viable.
 In that case, you can replace the damaged part with a PVC pipe.
 First, turn off the water to the pipe using a local water shutoff switch near the pipe or turn off the water at the main water supply.

-- Cut the pipe about 1-inch from both the right and left sides to the damaged area using a hacksaw or ratchet cutter.
+1. Cut the pipe about 1 inch from the right and left sides to the damaged area using a hacksaw or ratchet cutter.

-- Once the affected PVC pipe is separated, dry-fit the replacement pipe in the hole and make sure the new pipe fittings fit correctly with the existing PVC.
+3. Once the affected PVC pipe is separated, dry-fit the replacement pipe in the hole and ensure the new pipe fittings fit correctly with the existing PVC.

-- Apply PVC primer solvent to the inside section of the replacement’s pipe fitting and to the outside section of the existing pipe.
+4. Apply PVC primer solvent to the inside section of the replacement’s pipe fitting and the outside area of the existing pipe.

-- Then apply glue to the inside of the replacement fitting and to the existing PVC pipe.
+5. Then apply glue to the inside of the replacement fitting and the existing PVC pipe.

 Common Reasons for PVC Leaks